 That kind of soupalicious love can easily be made at home with a few simple ingredients.

-I’m in a lovealicious kind of mood today, so with me. 😉
+I’m in a lovealicious kind of mood today, so bear with me. 😉

-Chop the broccoli and into bite-sized pieces, and give the onion a good dice.
-If you’re like me and live in a house full of wanna-be-onion-haters, you might want to go a little finer than a dice with the onions–if they don’t see it, it doesn’t exist.
+Chop the broccoli into bite-sized pieces, and give the onion a good dice.
+If you’re like me and live in a house full of wanna-be-onion-haters, you might want to go a little finer than a dice with the onions.
+If they don’t see the onions, the onions don’t exist.

 Melt the butter in a stock pot set over medium heat.
 Sauté the onions and carrots for five minutes, or until they’re soft.